jm0rt1/cis-663-final-project/docs/brainstorming/obsidian-vault/CIS 663/project/literature-review/concepts/Large Scale Training.md

 - Deep learning models for face recognition, like DeepFace and FaceNet, are often trained on large scale datasets to ensure their efficacy and robustness.

-- [[Source 11|Dean, J., Corrado, G., Monga, R., Chen, K., Devin, M., Le, Q. V., ... & Ng, A. Y. (2012).
+- [[../source-notes/Source 11|Dean, J., Corrado, G., Monga, R., Chen, K., Devin, M., Le, Q. V., ... & Ng, A. Y. (2012).
 Large scale distributed deep networks.
 In Advances in neural information processing systems (pp. 1223-1231).]]
 This paper from Google presents a system for training large-scale neural networks on distributed systems, demonstrating the necessity and effectiveness of large-scale training for deep learning.

 - [[Source 12|Sun, Y., Chen, Y., Wang, X., & Tang, X. (2014).
 Deep learning face representation by joint identification-verification.
 In Advances in neural information processing systems (pp. 1988-1996).]]
 This paper presents a deep learning model for face recognition trained on a large-scale dataset, further emphasizing the importance of large-scale training in developing effective face recognition systems.